broadinstitute/adapt/README.md

 (Default: 0.2.)
 * `--use-accessions USE_ACCESSIONS`: Use the specified accessions, in a file at the path USE_ACCESSIONS, for generating input.
 This is performed instead of fetching neighbors from NCBI.
+See `design.py [SEARCH-TYPE] auto-from-{file,args} --help` for details on the format of the file.

+When using AWS S3 to memoize information across runs (`--prep-memoize-dir`), the following arguments are also important:

-* `--aws-access-key-id AWS_ACCESS_KEY_ID`: Use AWS_ACCESS_KEY_ID to log in to AWS Cloud Services.
+* `--aws-access-key-id AWS_ACCESS_KEY_ID`: Use AWS_ACCESS_KEY_ID to log in to AWS cloud services.
 Both AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are necessary to log in.
 This is only necessary if saving the memo to an S3 bucket using PREP_MEMOIZE_DIR and AWS CLI has not been installed and configured.
 If AWS CLI has been installed and configured and this argument is passed in, AWS_ACCESS_KEY_ID will override the AWS CLI configuration.
-* `--aws-secret-access-key AWS_SECRET_ACCESS_KEY`: Use AWS_SECRET_ACCESS_KEY to log in to AWS Cloud Services.
+* `--aws-secret-access-key AWS_SECRET_ACCESS_KEY`: Use AWS_SECRET_ACCESS_KEY to log in to AWS cloud services.
 Both AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are necessary to log in.
 This is only necessary if saving the memo to an S3 bucket using PREP_MEMOIZE_DIR and AWS CLI has not been installed and configured.
 If AWS CLI has been installed and configured and this argument is passed in, AWS_ACCESS_KEY_ID will override the AWS CLI configuration.

-See `design.py [SEARCH-TYPE] auto-from-{file,args} --help` for details on the format of the file.
+## Miscellaneous key arguments

+In addition to the arguments above, there are others that are often important when running [`design.py`](./bin/design.py):

+* `--predict-activity-model-path MODEL_C MODEL_R`: Predict activity of guide-target pairs and only count guides as detecting a target if they are predicted to be highly active against it.
+MODEL_C is for a classification model that predicts whether a guide-target pair is active, and MODEL_R is for a regression model that predicts a measure of activity on active pairs.
+Each argument is a path to a serialized model in TensorFlow's SavedModel format.
+Example classification and regression models are in [`models/`](./models).
+(Default: not set, which does not use predicted activity as a constraint during design.)
+* `-gl GUIDE_LENGTH`: Design guides to be GUIDE_LENGTH nt long.
+(Default: 28.)
+* `--do-not-allow-gu-pairing`: If set, do not count G-U (wobble) base pairs between guide and target sequence as matching.
+* `--require-flanking5 REQUIRE_FLANKING5` / `--require-flanking3 REQUIRE_FLANKING3`: Require the given sequence on the 5' (REQUIRE_FLANKING5) and/or 3' (REQUIRE_FLANKING3) side of the protospacer for each designed guide.
+This tolerates ambiguity in the sequence (e.g., 'H' requires 'A', 'C', or 'T').
+This can enforce a desired protospacer flanking site (PFS) nucleotide; it can also accommodate multiple nucleotides (motif).
+Note that this is the 5'/3' end in the target sequence (not the spacer sequence).
+When a predictive model of activity is given, this argument is not needed; it can still be specified, however, as an additional requirement on top of how the model evaluates activity.

 ## Output